-- It is a key component of program review by which a college seeks to keep its curriculum relevant and to allocate its resources. - It is a key component in the establishment of Student Learning Outcomes (SLOs) at both the course and program level. - It serves as documentation during the review for continued accreditation by the Western Association of Schools and Colleges (WASC). - It demonstrates that all of the required components as specified in Title 5 and the Chancellor's Office Program and Course Approval Handbook are present in the course and meet the required degree of rigor. - It is the justification for establishing and enforcing prerequisites, co requisites, and advisories allowed by Title 5 and matriculation regulations. - It is the document submitted for approval in order to meet the California State University General Education (CSU/GE) breadth requirements and for inclusion in the Inter-segmental General Education Transfer Curriculum (IGETC) within the UC system. - It is the document used to establish Transfer Articulation Agreements with four-year colleges and universities. - It is the document submitted to both the California Postsecondary Education Commission (CPEC) and the Chancellor's Office for course approval.
+- It is a key component of program review by which a college seeks to keep its curriculum relevant and to allocate its resources. - It is a key component in the establishment of Student Learning Outcomes (SLOs) at both the course and program level. - It serves as documentation during the review for continued accreditation by the Western Association of Schools and Colleges (WASC). - It demonstrates that all of the required components as specified in Title 5 and the Chancellor's Office Program and Course Approval Handbook are present in the course and meet the required degree of rigor. - It is the justification for establishing and enforcing prerequisites, co requisites, and advisories allowed by Title 5 and matriculation regulations. - It is the document submitted for approval in order to meet the California State University General Education (CSU/GE) breadth requirements and for inclusion in the Inter-segmental General Education Transfer Curriculum (IGETC) within the UC system. - It is the document used to establish Transfer Articulation Agreements with four-year colleges and universities. - It is the document submitted to the Course Identification Numbering System (C-ID) to identify lower-division transferable courses commonly articulated between the California Community Colleges (CCC) and universities (including Universities of California, the California State Universities, as well as with many of California's independent colleges and universities). - It is the document submitted to both the California Postsecondary Education Commission (CPEC) and the Chancellor's Office for course approval.